 Description

-Not inspected, photographs from the architect’s publications show an exposed timber frame and hard wood floors.
-Windows in deep openings through thick walls covered in rough plaster worked by hand to form small shelves and niches.
-Generally single storey but with stone steps between some rooms.
+Although not inspected, photographs from the architect’s publications reveal an exposed timber frame and hardwood floors.
+The windows are set in deep openings through thick walls, which are covered in rough plaster that has been worked by hand to create small shelves and niches.
+The building is generally single-storey but features stone steps between some rooms.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.